 Procedural training is also a key component of the St. Vincent Primary Care Sports Medicine Fellowship.
 Musculoskeletal ultrasound is the cornerstone of this training from both a diagnostic and therapeutic standpoint.
-By the end of the fellowship, the fellow can expect to have a basic understanding of ultrasound technique and concepts.
+By the end of the fellowship, the fellow can expect to have a solid foundation of ultrasound technique and concepts.

 Finally, teaching and scholarly activity are additional expectations of the sports medicine fellow.
 The fellow will have the opportunity for teaching of residents, medical students, and other allied health professionals.
 Scholarly activity – in the form of research, quality improvement, review article, case presentation, etc - is a requirement for completion of the fellowship.
+In addition, continuing education is provided through attendance at the Fellows Conference and AMSSM annual meeting.
 The fellow will be afforded time throughout the curriculum to focus on such activities.